-Date: Full Name: Present Address: Contact Number or Email Address: In case we need to contact you please complete the contact number or email address.
-Signature: By checking this box, I give my consent to have my official King University transcript sent to the S Education for my Educator Licensure and Preparation application with the Tennessee Department of Education By checking this box, I DO NOT give my consent to have my official King University transcript se School of Education for my Educator Licensure and Preparation application with the Tennessee Depart Education.
-Did you attend another institution prior to King UniversityYESNO If you marked yes to the statement above, do you give consent for King University to send photocopies transcripts from your prior institution for your Educator Licensure and Preparation application with the Tennessee Department of Education?
-YESNO of Please list the name(s) of the prior institutions that you attended: Student's Signature Date For Office Use Only: Date transcript processed: ORR Staff Initials:
+Date: Full Name: Present Address: Contact Number or Email Address: In case we need to contact you plea ise complete the contact number or en nail address.
+Signature: By checking this box, I give my con Education for my Educator Licensure at By checking this box, I DO NOT gires School of Education for my Educator L nd Preparation applicative my consent to have ion with the Tennessee D my official King Univers Department of Education.
+Sity transcript sent to the Education.
+Did you attend another institution prior - - If you marked yes to the statement above transcripts from your prior institution for Tennessee Department of Education?
+YES ve, do you give consent or your Educator Licens for King University to se end photocopies of Please list the name(s) of the prior instit d: Student's Signature For Office Use Only: Date Date transcript processed:ORR Staff Initials: